TheJenos/JSFramework-PHP-/README.md

 # JavaScript - PHP Cross Platform Communication Framwork (JSFramwork)

-You can execute php functions direct from the Frontend(JS)
+You Can Execute PHP Functions Directly From The Frontend(JS)

 * First You Need To Import JSFramwork(PHP) And Just Create A PHP Class File